odoo/odoo/doc/howto/howto_website.rst

   customization tools.

 * there's quite a bit of complex markup, used as hooks for various features (e.g. snippets).
-Although technically not entirely necessary, some things will not work if they're not there.
+Although technically not mandatory, some things will not work if they're not there.

 * if you go in the HTML editor (:menuselection:`Customize --> HTML Editor`), you can see and edit your template